wysiwyng/wthud/README.md

 # wthud
 Head-up Display for additional War Thunder data.
-Written in Python 3, uses data exposed by War Thunder on ```localhost:8111```.
+Written in Python 3.7+, uses data exposed by War Thunder on ```localhost:8111```.
 The shown data is configurable per aircraft.

 Compatible only with Windows!
 Transparency is handled by the window manager / compositor in most Linux distros, and is therefore neither easy nor portable to handle.

+You need a python distribution for Windows, as it is not installed by default.
+A good choice is e.g. [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ## Usage
 1. Download source code